 - Employee benefits

-To the extent the aerospace incentives haven’t been claimed, taxpayers can generally seek a refund of overpaid Washington taxes for four immediately preceding calendar years plus the current tax period—provided the annual incentive survey and report have been timely filed each year.
+If aerospace incentives haven’t been claimed, taxpayers can generally seek a refund of overpaid Washington taxes for the four preceding calendar years plus the current tax period—provided the annual incentive survey and report have been timely filed each year.

 Washington Department of Revenue Business Relief During COVID-19